run-ai/docs/docs/Researcher/user-interface/workspaces/actions.md

 # Workspaces actions and use cases

 ## Creating a new workspace
 A Workspace is assigned to a project and is affected by the project’s quota just like any other workload is.
-A workspace is shared with all project members for collabration.
+A workspace is shared with all project members for collaboration.
 To create a workspace, you must have:

 * At least one project